melintea/upml/doc/upml/spin.md

 - State names are unique per plantuml file.
 - Max 253 processes (255 - init - invariants)
 - Max 255 channels
+- If more processes/states or channels are needed, use the [spin16](https://github.com/melintea/Spin16) fork.

 ## Cheat Sheet